 Garnering advice from an REI or fertility specialist is essential to a successful family building plan.
 Although it may be tempting to design your own path to creating a family, it’s safer (and likely much more successful) to use the guidance of a professional.

 Moms to be can expect to undergo a myriad of tests, many of which fall under the LGBTQ+ fertility coverage.
 These include:

 An easily completed blood test, AMH is a baseline fertility evaluation that can be a marker of a woman’s ovarian reserve and overall fertility.

-Is a round of fertility testing typically conducted on the third day of your menstrual cycle, and includes the following evaluations:
+A round of fertility testing typically conducted on the third day of your menstrual cycle which includes the following evaluations:

 - FSH (follicle stimulating hormone) – can help diagnose difficulties with sexual development, menstruation and fertility (i.e. PCOS, ovarian cysts, irregular vaginal bleeding, and infertility).

 - LH (luteinizing hormone) – overly high levels of this hormone can indicate disorders such as ovarian failure and polycystic ovary disease.